Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Like Loki and Vali, Vidar also had a giantess mother.
 However, he didn’t turn out to be a sour apple like Loki did.
 Instead, Vidar was known for his honor, his silence, and his weird, giant shoe — which was made when this god collected all the leather pieces thrown away by humans and used them to fashion it.
 This sounds strange, but Vidar wasn’t off his rocker; there was a method to his madness.

-Like all the Norse gods, he knew that their doom was foretold in legends and that Ragnarok would destroy most of them.
-One of the most prominent gods predicted to die on this ultimate battlefield was Odin.
-His destroyer was said to be Fenrir, Loki’s wolf son.
+Like all the Norse gods and goddesses, he knew that their doom was foretold in legends and that Ragnarok would destroy most of them.
+One of the most prominent Norse gods predicted to die on this ultimate battlefield was Odin.
+His destroyer was said to be the wolf Fenrir, Loki’s son.

 Cue anger issues and seeking a career in the vengeance business.